 Security of Funds

-What Are Trading Brokers Regulations?
+What Are Trading Brokers’ Regulations?

-Trading broker regulations are a set of rules and standards that forex brokers must adhere to, ensuring they operate in a fair, transparent, and secure manner.
 These regulations are enforced by governmental and independent regulatory bodies across different regions.
 The primary aim of these regulations is to protect traders and maintain the integrity of the financial markets.

 Key Objectives of Broker Regulations